nerufuyo/nerucordarchiver/README.md

 A powerful, clean architecture YouTube video and audio downloader with playlist support.
 Built with Python using clean code principles and comprehensive testing.

+> **⚠️ Current Status (July 2025)**: YouTube has enhanced their anti-bot detection, causing temporary 403 errors for all YouTube downloaders.
+This is a platform-wide issue affecting yt-dlp and all derived tools.
+The application works correctly when YouTube's restrictions are lifted.

 ## Features

 - **Download YouTube Videos**: High-quality video downloads up to 2160p (4K)